 Under the terms of Treaty 72 surrendered land was to be surveyed into 100-acre farm lots, to be sold to settlers, and the money thus acquired put into trust funds for the benefit of the First Nations.
 But no thought was given to road allowances, given over to municipalities by the Crown without payment.

-Full disclosure here: I have as much reason as any non-Aboriginal property owner on the peninsula to be interested in the outcome of the SON lawsuit for a couple of reasons:
+Full disclosure here: I have as much reason as any non-Aboriginal property owner on the peninsula to be interested in the outcome of the SON lawsuit:

 First, I live on what’s now part of one of those original, 100-acre lots mentioned above.
 My copy of the original Crown patent says it was sold April 10, 1880 to John Heath for $100.